 Takeover

-Setting the takeOver option will cause the dialog to fill the full screen.
+Setting the takeOver option will cause the dialog to fill the full screen on all screen sizes.
+(Any dialog, even those without this option, will cover the full screen on Extra-Small displays.)

 The preview has been updated.